AMENDED AND RESTATED BYLAWS

 May 12, 2011

 Section 1.
-Board of Trustees The activities and affairs of the Research Institute of Science and Technology (referred to in this and the following sections as the “Institute”, “RISAT”, or “University” shall be conducted by and all corporate powers shall be exercised by or under the direction of the Board of Trustees. a.
+Board of Trustees The activities and affairs of the Albanian Institute of Mathematics (referred to in this and the following sections as the “Institute”, “AIM”, or “University” shall be conducted by and all corporate powers shall be exercised by or under the direction of the Board of Trustees. a.
 Board Powers In addition to the general powers conferred by these Bylaws, the specific powers and duties of the Board of Trustees include:

 The affirmative vote of a majority of the members of the Board in office shall be required to remove a member of the Board from office. b.
 Trustee